Fushen-Zhang/ODKL/README.md

 ## 🎯 Implementation:

-- Install the packages in requirement.txt to run the code.
+- Install the packages in requirement.txt
-- The demo.py shows how to apply the proposed model for load forecasting.
+- The demo.py shows how to apply the proposed model for load forecasting
   - download file '2012-2013 Solar home electricity data v2.csv' from ausgrid resident dataset
   - run demo.py